Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Conclusions

 \section{Conclusions}

 We studied classical string solutions that describe Wilson loops of the simplest possible shape, the straight line and the circle.
-The solution for the circle is quite intricate but can be found fully analytically.
-We believe that the underlying reason is integrability preserved by the string boundary conditions on the D3-brane \cite{Demjaha:2025axy}.
-We have not used integrability at all, but it would be interesting to make contact between the solution we found and integrable structures on the string worldsheet.
+Albeit the solution for the circle is quite intricate, it can be found fully analytically.
+We believe that the underlying reason is integrability preserved by the D3-brane \cite{Demjaha:2025axy}.
+We have not used integrability in our analysis, and it would be interesting to make contact between the solution we found and integrable structures on the string worldsheet.

-It would be also interesting to study Wilson loops in perturbation theory, and in particular to recover the BMN-like expansion in sec.~\ref{sec:aligned} directly from planar diagrams, as has been done in similar contexts \cite{Aguilera-Damia:2016bqv,Bonansea:2020vqq,Kristjansen:2024map}.
+The circular Wilson loop on the Coulomb branch features an intricate phase diagram that we mapped.
+Depending on the parameters, the minimal surface can extend all the way to the brane, or can connect to it through an infinitely thin tube.
+The two regimes are separated by a first order transition of Gross-Ooguri type.
+As in other examples of the Gross-Ooguri transition, this is a specifically holographic feature that should disappear at finite coupling \cite{Zarembo:1999bu}.

+Quite remarkably we found that for a circle of a large radius the minimal area law results in a perturbative, BMN-like expansion derived directly from string theory.
+It would be very interesting to recover this result by resummation of the planar diagrams, as has been done in similar contexts \cite{Aguilera-Damia:2016bqv,Bonansea:2020vqq,Kristjansen:2024map}.
+We also found evidence for non-renormalization of the straight Wilson line which we checked at the first non-trivial order at weak coupling but for which do not have a formal general proof.